skudunter/skudunter.com/public/content/velocity.md

 ### Concept

-_Velocity_ is an action-packed game where players control a fast-moving object, navigating through a dynamically generated environment filled with obstacles and challenges.
-The game leverages procedural mesh generation to create a unique and endless gaming experience, keeping players engaged and challenged.
+_Velocity_ is an action-packed game where players control a fast-moving car, navigating through a dynamically generated environment filled with obstacles and challenges.

 ### Key Features